 The Al-Ghad television channel is owned -- at least in part -- by controversial Palestinian politician Mohamed Dahlan and is partially financed by the United Arab Emirates.

 Currently based in United Arab Emirates, Dahlan was sacked from the Palestinian Fatah movement in 2011 due to allegations of corruption.
 Hamas, for its part, blames Dahlan for the political turmoil that convulsed the Gaza Strip in 2006 and 2007.

-Tags: middle east, turkey, turkey news, turkey foreign affairs, erdogan, recep tayip erdogan, egypt protest, Egypt, egypt terrorism, Adam Moro, freedom, Sibel Uğurlu, egypt diplomacy, sissi, al sisi, egypt freedom, islam politics, Ali Abo Rezeg, religion politics, middle east history, recep tayyip erdogan, turkey middle east, Aydoğan Kalabalık, political opinion, freedom opinion, egypt freedom opinion, egypt politics, egypt news, morsi, mohamed morsi, freedom of thought, Ali Abo Rezig, middle east diplomacy, middle east politics, egypt turkey, turkey egypt, anti-erdogan
+Tags: turkey foreign affairs, erdogan, recep tayip erdogan, egypt protest, Egypt, egypt terrorism, Adam Moro, freedom, Sibel Uğurlu, egypt diplomacy, sissi, al sisi, egypt freedom, islam politics, Ali Abo Rezeg, religion politics, middle east history, recep tayyip erdogan, turkey middle east, Aydoğan Kalabalık, political opinion, freedom opinion, egypt freedom opinion, egypt politics, egypt news, morsi, mohamed morsi, freedom of thought, Ali Abo Rezig, middle east diplomacy, middle east politics, egypt turkey, turkey egypt, anti-erdogan